Code-Institute-Submissions/green_bee_crafts/README.md

 [Back to Top](#table-of-contents)
 ## Credits

 As always I have had so much amazing support from my family and friends special shout out to Paul whjo despite the time difference has been helping me test the site.
-Huge thanks to my Mentor Simen!
+Huge thanks to my Mentor [ Simen aka Eventyret_mentor](https://github.com/Eventyret)!
 He's coached me through when I didn't think I was going to make it.
 As always the Slack and stackoverflow communities have been amazing helping me solve problems that I have encountered along the way.

 [Back to Top](#table-of-contents)